 During the canoeing expedition, students will travel between campsites along the lake.
 At camp, students will work as a team with their Instructors to learn the art of setting up a backcountry camp.
-Camp skills include setting up shelters, cooking meals, and helping to decide where the following days will lead.
-Along the way, students will encounter the natural wonders of lake travel, including access to waterfalls, wildlife sighting and miraculously clear blue waters.
+Camp skills include setting up shelters, cooking meals and helping to decide where the following days will lead.
+Along the way, they will encounter the natural wonders of lake travel, including access to waterfalls, wildlife sighting and miraculously clear blue waters.

 of Michael Mourar